cjsonnnnn/StateSXT/statesxt/docs/contents/quick_start.rst

 How to Update?
 ==============
-Currently, the package can't be updated through usual command ``pip install --upgrade statesxt``.
+Currently, the package can not be updated through usual command ``pip install --upgrade statesxt``.
 Probably because is hosted in TestPypi.
 So, for the time being, user have to reinstall the package.

 How to Uninstall?
 =================
-There are two approaches or options to uninstall the package.
+There are two approaches to uninstall the package:

 * Uninstalling only the package